-No refunds for any reason. Please keep this in mind before signing up.

 GPS Coordinates (plug into google): 46.1303, -122.1713

 ACCOMODATIONS/CAMPING: Camping is allowed and is free at the start location, Marble Mountain Sno Park.
 Camping is allowed on the pavement or in the woods around the Sno Park.
 Some areas will be designated for the race management and start/finish areas of the race and camping will not be allowed there, however those locations will be clearly marked.
 There are bathrooms but no water and no electricity and for most people no phone reception.
 Verizon has a little reception on site.
 PLEASE BRING YOUR OWN WATER if you are camping!
-RVs allowed, but no hookups or electricity.
+RVs allowed, but there are no hookups or electricity.
 You are also welcome to sleep in your vehicle.
+Camping on site is free and is on a first come, first serve basis.
 Closest town is Cougar, WA and is very limited in hotels.
 Woodland, WA is about 1 hr 20 mins away and has more hotels.
 Please use Yelp, Air BnB or another web program to find lodging.
 We aren't able to make specific recommendations, sorry.

 DISTANCE: 40.1 Miles.
 Single loop course circumnavigating Mt.
 St. Helens in Washington State.